 Price

 Silnylon/silpoly shelters run $150–$350 for quality cottage options.
 DCF shelters run $450–$750.
-That gap is significant.
-The weight savings are real but you have to decide if they're worth $300–$400 to you personally.
+That gap is real.
+The weight savings are real too.
+Whether $300–$400 is worth half a pound to you is personal — and honestly the answer depends on how many miles you're putting on the shelter.

 Repairability